EagleIsCoding/SpotifySystem/README.md

 # EN
 - Script allowing to listen to music from a menu, on FiveM.
+- You can open this menu with command /spotify
 - Easily utilisation
 - Optimization 0.00 ms
 - Lib: RageUI